mwanji/humpty/README.md

 ### options.humpty

 Options that determine how the asset pipeline itself is created.
+By default, all processors loaded via ServiceLoaders are run.

 ````toml
 [options.humpty]